GuilhermeViveiros/Movement-Detection/README.md

 ### Trigger Hand

 The dataset chosen had to be the most similar to the environment in which this system will operate, in this case users who are in front of a computer and where the quality of the camera, brightness and adjacent noise can vary innumerably.
 The first experiment was carried out with a set of data provided by Oxford, called the Hands Dataset: [Oxford-HandsDataset](http://www.robots.ox.ac.uk/vgg/data/hands).
-However, the result was not what was desired and so it turned to researching an alternative set.
-Given the scarcity of research and availability carried out so far in this area, movement recognition for desktop (without the use of sensors), a dataset not very appropriate to the terms described, but where the results obtained are satisfactory and enough to show the efficiency of this prototype, namelly [Egohands Dataset](http://vision.soic.indiana.edu/projects/egohands)
+However, the result was not what was desired and so we tried to research an alternative set.
+Given the scarcity of research and availability carried out so far in this area, movement recognition for desktop (without the use of sensors), we used a dataset not very appropriate to the terms described, but where the results obtained are satisfactory and enough to show the efficiency of this prototype, namelly [Egohands Dataset](http://vision.soic.indiana.edu/projects/egohands)

 ![TriggerHand](https://github.com/GuilhermeViveiros/LEI/blob/master/images/Egohands-Dataset.png)